Explore Dunfermline

 Frequently asked questions

-The ancient capital of Scotland (Malcolm Canmore's palace), Dunfermline Abbey (burial place of Robert the Bruce's heart), Andrew Carnegie's birthplace, Pittencrieff Park, and Fife's largest city Roam surfaces the hidden gems that make Dunfermline worth exploring.
+Dunfermline is a place in Fife known for the ancient capital of Scotland (Malcolm Canmore's palace), Dunfermline Abbey (burial place of Robert the Bruce's heart), Andrew Carnegie's birthplace, Pittencrieff Park, and Fife's largest city.
+Dunfermline was the capital of Scotland in the 11th and 12th centuries — Malcolm Canmore and Margaret (later Saint Margaret) held court here.
+The population is around 55,000.

-Yes — Roam is live in Dunfermline and across Fife.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Dunfermline and across Fife.
+It is available on iOS and Android.